 - Akira Touya of Hikaru no Go has green highlights.

-- Sailor Moon: Sailor Pluto's hair seems to have greenish tints in some shots and artworks.
+- Sailor Moon: Sailor Pluto's hair has green highlights, and in some shots and artworks it's actually drawn as dark green.
 Officially, it is black.
+Sailor Mars also has black hair, but with purple highlights.

 - Some fans believe that Jun's hair in Science Ninja Team Gatchaman is a case of this, insisting that it's so black that it only seems to be green.
 Later artwork, merchandise, and the sequel series have her hair lightened/brightened to be more obviously green.
 This confusion is averted in the '90s OVA, where her hair color is a mousy brown.